 Definition of “Excess BTMG”

 Deliverability of BTMG is established relative to the portfolio of total BTMG assets owned or under contract by an LSE in a singular LBA.
-A BTMG that utilizes the transmission system or a volume of BTMG exceeding an LSE’s “net PRMR” in a singular LBA is considered “Excess BTMG” and will need to demonstrate deliverability utilizing an option described in Sec.
+A BTMG that utilizes the transmission system or a volume of BTMG exceeding an LSE’s “net Final PRMR” in a singular LBA is considered “Excess BTMG” and will need to demonstrate deliverability utilizing an option described in Sec.
 4.2.6.5.3 – Options for BTMG to Demonstrate Deliverability.
+The exact amount of Excess BTMG will not be known until the conclusion of the PRA as it is quantified relative to Final PRMR.

 It is possible for the volume of “Excess BTMG” SAC to be less than the SAC of a singular BTMG.
 In this instance, the MP is eligible to demonstrate deliverability for a portion of a generator or multiple generators.
 MISO will collaborate with the BTMG MP to establish the specific Point of Injection onto the Transmission System.

-The term “net PRMR” is utilized rather than Initial PRMR because it is possible for an LSE to have a portfolio of ZRCs that include registered Demand Resources (DR) and Demand backed Demand Response Resources (DRRdemand) that reduce the expected peak Demand by an LSE and result in a net injection onto the Transmission System.
+The term “net Final PRMR” is utilized rather than Final PRMR because it is possible for an LSE to have a portfolio of ZRCs that include registered Demand Resources (DR) and Demand backed Demand Response Resources (DRRdemand) that reduce the expected peak Demand by an LSE and result in a net injection onto the Transmission System.
 Net injection onto the Transmission System is “Excess BTMG” as represented by the figure below.